MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/androidx-migration.md

 The missing NuGet packages can either be installed  via the NuGet Package Manager in Visual Studio 2019, or installed by editing your Android .csproj file to include the `PackageReference` XML items listed in the error.

-Once the missing packages are resolved, rebuilding the project should load the missing packages and your project will compiled using AndroidX instead of Support Library dependencies.
+Once the missing packages are resolved, rebuilding the project loads the missing packages and your project is compiled using AndroidX instead of Support Library dependencies.

 > [!NOTE]
-> If your project, and project dependencies, do not reference Android Support Libraries, the migration process does nothing and will not be executed.
+> If your project, and project dependencies, do not reference Android Support Libraries, the migration process does nothing and is not executed.

 ## Manual Migration in Xamarin.Forms